-Unite discloses what qualitative and quantitative, as well as temporally defined, sustainability goals it has set and operationalised and how it monitors their level of achievement.
+The company discloses what qualitative and/or quantitative as well as temporally defined sustainability goals have been set and operationalised and how their level of achievement is monitored.

-The preparation of a sustainability strategy is planned for 2022 and 2023.
+The preparation of a sustainability strategy began in 2022 and will continue to be developed in 2023 and 2024.
 More details are contained in Criterion 1.